Ontario tobacco belt: History

 United Empire Loyalists introduced the tobacco crop after fleeing northwards from their established farms following the American Revolution.
 However, the first official tobacco plot wasn't planted in Norfolk County until 1920.

 From the beginning of the 20th century to the 1960s, the coastal portion of the Ontario tobacco belt was threatened with desertification.
 Only by planting coniferous seedlings was the desertification finally stopped.
 More than 25% of Norfolk County is considered to be forested.

-The Ontario tobacco belt would experience its economic zenith during the 1950s and 1960s.
+The Ontario tobacco belt experienced its economic zenith during the 1950s and 1960s.
 During those decades, most communities in the Ontario belt (as well as their residents) were reasonably affluent from the economic gains that the tobacco farms made.
-The song Tillsonburg by classic country music performer Stompin' Tom Connors would capture the hard working spirit of the Ontario tobacco belt during the middle of the 20th century.
-A devastating tornado that started in nearby Woodstock would devastate several tobacco farms in the tobacco belt back during the late 1970s.
-Recent tornadoes have not been as severe as the one that occurred in the summer of 1979, even when taking global warming into account.
+The song Tillsonburg by classic country music performer Stompin' Tom Connors captured the hard working spirit of the Ontario tobacco belt during the middle of the 20th century.
+A devastating tornado that started in nearby Woodstock devastated several tobacco farms in the tobacco belt in 1979.
+That tornado was the most severe in the area to date.

-While Canadian tobacco farmers (especially those in the Ontario tobacco belt) see themselves as "innocent victims" of government tobacco regulations, most of them started farming after provincial governments throughout Canada began introducing policies aimed at limiting tobacco consumption.
+In the early 2000s, the main cigarette factory in the area, Imperial Tobacco, moved over seas to Brazil to continue production.
 As the older farmers retire, their children will most likely seek different career paths.
 Tobacco farms would eventually be sold to their neighbours; this has a domino effect.
 This domino effect ultimately results in fewer farmers having more acreage creating a further sense of economic inequality in the area.